React Hooks Guide for Fraud Buster API Integration

 Before proceeding, ensure you have the following:

-• Node.js installed
+• Node.js and npm installed.

-• Basic knowledge of the command-line interface (CLI)
+• Basic knowledge of React and JavaScript/ES6.

-• A working React project where you want to implement the useAPI hook
+• A working React project where you want to implement the useAPI hook.

 Setup Instructions